 Beccles lies in North West Suffolk on the banks of the Waveney river on the Norfolk-Suffolk border.
-To the one side it is bounded by open countryside, with the River Waveney providing the boundry on the other side.
+To the one side it is bounded by open countryside, with the River Waveney providing the boundary on the other side.

 The pretty riverfront and quay make Beccles a popular stop for pleasure craft, and the river offers a splendid view of the Georgian gardens sloping down to the water’s edge.

-Nothing beats swimming outdoors so why not visit Beccles Lido?
+Nothing beats swimming outdoors, so why not visit Beccles Lido?
 This is a heated, open-air pool with slide, springboard, giant inflatable aquarun, grassy areas, sunloungers, tables and chairs to relax on.
-The main 30mx15m pool and separate toddler pool and paddle pool are all heated to 27C and there are hot showers and disabled facilities (please call first with your requirements).
+The main 30mx15m pool and separate toddler pool and paddle pool are all heated to 27 degrees and there are hot showers and disabled facilities (please call first with your requirements).

 Located by the River Waveney, the café serves hot and cold snacks, delicious Fairtrade teas and coffees, cold drinks, and ices.
 With lane swimming until 10am and most evenings, Beccles Lido is the perfect place for a swim or a family day out.
 Call 01502 713297 for opening times and prices.